openhoat/hid-handler/README.md

 Stops hid handler, and free all resources :-)

+### getSupportedDevice(vendorId, productId)

+Find and return the matching device from supported devices list.

+### getRegisteredDevices

+Returns list of registered devices.

+Each device is an object containing :

+- deviceKey: vendorId:productId key
+- product: id of the product
+- manufacturer : id of the manufacturer

 ### getRegisteredHid(vendorId, productId)

 Returns the registered hid matching vendorId and productId, or null if not found.

+### getRegisteredHids

+Returns the registered hids.

+### getRegisteredHidKeys

+Returns the registered hid keys (vendorId:productId).

 ### getSupportedDevice(vendorId, productId)